Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic: Act 2

 The Narrator begins the act where it left off.
 Cedric died during the final tournament challenge.
 In year five the Puffs are still mourning, but make a promise to not be "too sad."
 However, a drunk Wayne enters, yelling that there is no purpose in attending school without Cedric to guide them.
 Some of the Puffs have been inducted into Albus' Army.
 At the end of the year, Megan and Oliver kiss for the first time and reconcile their friendship with Wayne.
 It is announced that the Dark Lord has returned and that nobody is safe.
 In the Dark Lord's lair, he and Xavia are planning to steal Megan from the school and destroy Potter.

 At the start of year six, Wayne is hoping to get a girlfriend and get onto the sports team.
 However, at the sports tryouts the rude coach, Zach Smith, declines all the Puffs.
 Sally attempts to flirt with Wayne and he agrees to go on a date with her.
-Megan follows directions from a note she thought was written by Oliver, but it turns out that Xavia wrote the note and to take Megan hostage.
+Megan follows directions from a note she thought was written by Oliver, but it turns out that Xavia wrote the note and took Megan hostage.
 Oliver and Wayne get caught as well, and Xavia tells Megan that she must kill Wayne and Oliver first before they can leave.
 Megan can't bring herself to kill them; Xavia calls her "nothing but a Puff" and a disgrace to the Dark Lord.
-Xavia begins to cast a death spell to kill all of them, but gets the spell wrong several times.
+Xavia begins to cast a death spell to kill all of them but gets the spell wrong several times.
 Megan realizes that her mother isn't as evil or capable as she seems.
 Xavia accidentally releases the trio and they fight her.
 She vows that they will regret this and vanishes.
-Megan realizes that deep down, both her and her mother are just Puffs but begins to accept who she truly is.
+Megan realizes that deep down, both she and her mother are just Puffs but begins to accept who she truly is.
 They stop by the mirror they looked at in year one; their other wishes have vanished and their only wish is to remain friends forever.